 this will increase still further, as 4th generation plants

 become available.
-Falling prices have also led to greatly increased
+Falling prices have also greatly boosted

 solar and wind.

 With a total population fast approaching 8 billion, world food demand has continued to climb.
 At the same time, however, the increasingly dire effects of climate change, as well as other environmental factors, are now having a serious impact.
 Droughts, desertification and the growing unpredictability of rainfall are reducing crop yields in many countries, while shrinking fossil fuel reserves are making large-scale commercial farming ever more costly.
 Decades of heavy pesticide use and excess irrigation have also played a role.
 The United States, for example, has been losing almost 3 tons of topsoil per acre, per year.
 This is between 10 and 40 times the rate at which it can be naturally replenished – a trend that, if allowed to continue, would mean all topsoil disappearing by 2070.* As this predicament worsens and food prices soar, the world is now approaching a genuine, major crisis.*

 Amid the deepening sense of urgency and panic, a number of potential solutions have emerged.
 One such innovation has been the appearance of vertical farms.
 These condense the enormous resources and land area required for traditional farming into a single vertical structure, with crops being stacked on top of each other like the floors of a building.
 Singapore opened the world's first commercial vertical farm in 2012.* By the mid-2020s, they have become widespread, with most major urban areas using them in one form or another.*